← Back to Stories

 Key details reported by multiple sources:

-• Seven Australian women and 14 children (total 21 people) left al-Roj refugee camp in Syria on 2026-05-22 (local time) and arrived in Damascus.
+• Seven Australian women and 14 children left al-Roj camp in Syria on 2026-05-15 (local time) and arrived in Damascus

-• One Australian woman in the group is subject to a Temporary Exclusion Order (TEO) issued by the Australian government on security grounds, preventing her return to Australia.
+• One woman in the group is subject to a Temporary Exclusion Order (TEO) banning her from returning to Australia for up to two years on national security grounds

-• The Australian government has issued passports to the group since February 2026, despite refusing to assist their return.
+• The Australian government has issued passports to the group but has not assisted in their repatriation, stating it cannot stop citizens from returning

 Points of Difference